greghorne/TFD/README.md

 # TFD

-Display the latest Tulsa Fire Department incidents on a map.
+Display the latest Tulsa Fire Department incident on a map.

-Leaflet, HTML, JS, CSS
+* Tech Stack: Leaflet, HTML, JS, CSS

 Place index.html, tfd.js and tfd.css into the same folder and open index.html in a browser.